Reviews You Can Rely On

 Source Tactical WXP 3L

 Our testing process involves stuffing bladders into running packs, backpacking packs, and throwing them into coolers and the freezer.
 We freeze them, wash them, dry them out, and use them for all sorts of adventures.
-We test in environments that range from cold to hot, loading them with electrolytes to quench a thirst on the trail.
-Also, we take the time to see how long each keeps your water cold in the summer and which tubes freeze up in the winter.
-We carefully analyze each feature and evaluate the durability of each product.
-With over 300 hours of filling bladders and sucking on bite valves, we have thoroughly vetted and tested every model in this review.
+We test in environments that range from cold to hot, loading them with water and electrolytes to quench a thirst on the trail.
+We also take the time to see how long each keeps water cold in the summer and assess which tubes freeze up in the winter.
+We carefully analyze every feature and evaluate each bladder's overall durability.
+With over 300 hours of filling bladders and sucking on bite valves, we have thoroughly vetted and tested all models in this review.

 Our testing of hydration bladders is divided across five rating metrics: